Foundational Knowledge

 • How it appears: Dirt or dust in or near a conjugate plane of the illuminating beam path appears blurry when viewed through the eyepieces.

 • How to identify it clearly: Remove the eyepiece to investigate the illuminating beam path directly.
-This allows clear identification of the contamination and helps you determine what needs to be cleaned.
+This provides a sharp image of the dirt and allows clear identification of the contamination and helps you determine what needs to be cleaned.

 This knowledge simplifies and enhances cleaning efficiency.